Race Day Ready Facts About The Life Of Dale Earnhardt Jr.

 When Dale Jr.'s career began to wind down he looked for other ways to continue to be involved in the sport.
 The most obvious way was to take on an ownership stake in JR Motorsports, the company his father had helped to build.

 Junior owns the company along with his sister Kelley Earnhardt Miller and legendary NASCAR owner, Rick Hendrick.
-The ownership group has been quite successful and has recently expanded into Truck Series vehicles as well.
+The ownership group has been quite successful and has expanded into Truck Series vehicles as well.

 A Bundle Of Joy